-Instructions: Describe protocols on Public Safety Power Shut-off (PSPS or de-energization), highlighting changes since the previous WMP report:
+Instructions: Describe protocols on Public Safety Power Shut-off (PSPS or de-energization), highlighting changes since the previous WMP submission:

-- 1. Strategy to minimize public safety risk during high wildfire risk conditions and details of the considerations, including but not limited to list and description of community assistance locations and services provided during a de-energization event. - 2.
-Outline of tactical and strategic decision-making protocol for initiating a PSPS/deenergization (e.g., decision tree). - 3.
-Strategy to provide for safe and effective re-energization of any area that was deenergized due to PSPS protocol. - 4.
+- 1. Method used to evaluate the potential consequences of PSPS and wildfires.
+Specifically, the utility is required to discuss how the relative consequences of PSPS and wildfires are compared and evaluated.
+In addition, the utility must report the wildfire risk thresholds and decision-making process that determine the need for a PSPS. - 2.
+Strategy to minimize public safety risk during high wildfire risk conditions and details of the considerations, including but not limited to list and description of community assistance locations and services provided during a de-energization event. - 3.
+Outline of tactical and strategic decision-making protocol for initiating a PSPS/deenergization (e.g., decision tree). - 4.
+Strategy to provide for safe and effective re-energization of any area that was deenergized due to PSPS protocol. - 5.
 Company standards relative to customer communications, including consideration for the need to notify priority essential services critical first responders, public safety partners, critical facilities and infrastructure, operators of telecommunications infrastructure, and water utilities/agencies.
 This section, or an appendix to this section, shall include a complete listing of which entities the electrical corporation considers to be priority essential services.
-This section shall also include a description of strategy and protocols to ensure timely notifications to customers, including access and functional needs populations, in the languages prevalent within the utility's service territory. - 5.
-Protocols for mitigating the public safety impacts of these protocols, including impacts on first responders, health care facilities, operators of telecommunications infrastructure, and water utilities/agencies.
+This section shall also include a description of strategy and protocols to ensure timely notifications to customers, including access and functional needs populations, in the languages prevalent within the utility's service territory.

+6. Protocols for mitigating the public safety impacts of these protocols, including impacts on first responders, health care facilities, operators of telecommunications infrastructure, and water utilities/agencies.